Lyberta/Singularity/ActivityOS.md

 GNOME Files (also known as Nautilus) needs to have an ability to add Linux VFS directories as Libraries which would be then be stored in a virtual tag-based file system on a higher level of abstraction.
 Then libraries can be properly tagged by the user or GNOME itself in case of mechanical tags which can be inferred from the file itself (think [MediaInfo](https://en.wikipedia.org/wiki/MediaInfo)).

 Once tagged libraries are implemented, it's all about adding a proper UI to create and manage activities.

+### Lazy tags

+Some automatic tags are too expensive to compute every time the file is changed.
+Hence, it makes sense to store a flag on file modification that tag value has to be freshly computed next time it is queried.
+Then there can be a command similar to [`sync`](https://linux.die.net/man/8/sync) to force recomputation of all lazy tags.